Sekihōtai: Formation

 During the Boshin War, the Sekihōtai was formed on February 1, 1868 at Kongōrin-ji temple in Matsuoji, Ōmi Province with the support of Saigō Takamori and Iwakura Tomomi.
 Imperial court officials Ayanokoji Toshizane and Shigenoi Kinhisa were appointed as leaders of the army.

 The Sekihōtai had three units.
 Sagara Sōzō was the captain of the first unit.
 The Sekihōtai's second unit had as its captain the former captain of the Shinsengumi's ninth unit, Suzuki Mikisaburō, and was composed of his elder brother Itō Kashitarō's followers who had deserted the Shinsengumi.
 The third unit's captain was Yukawa Rensaburō of the Minakuchi Clan and it was composed mainly of Minakuchi Clan warriors.

 The Sekihōtai traveled the countryside spreading news about the upcoming change of regime.
 The Meiji government had made promises such as tax cuts that could not be kept, so the Sekihōtai were used as a scapegoat, with the government calling them a "false army".

 Disbandment

 The Sekihōtai's actions gradually became a burden to the new government which repealed the 50% reduction in land rent on the 27th.
-On the same day, Ayanokoji Toshizane was ordered by his father Ohara Shigetomi to return to Kyoto.
+On the same day, Ayanokoji Toshizane was ordered by his father Ōhara Shigetomi to return to Kyoto.
 The 2nd and 3rd units returned to Kyoto without the 1st unit.
 The 1st unit—which was under Sagara Sōzō—changed its name to Tobaku Senpo Kyodotai Sekihotai (倒幕先鋒嚮導隊赤報隊) and continued its attack along the Tosan Highway.

 Sagara and members of the first unit were arrested on March 24, 1868 outside Shimosuwa and were sentenced to death by decapitation on March 26, 1868.
 However, Suzuki and the second unit continued to serve the Ishin Shishi (Imperialists).
 As for the members of third unit, many were executed due to their plundering behavior.